Nicholaswogan/photochem_clima_data/xsections/README.md

 - Added H2 photolysis.
 - Changed S8 photolysis to create itself (i.e. absorption, but not photolysis)
 - Deleted S8L, because it is not used

+## 5/29/24

+No new updates, I want to correct past notes.
+Here are a summary of the citations for each cross section.
+All are from Kevin Zahnle except,

+Phidrates: HCCCN, O3, H2CO, O2, SO2, NO
+Fahr and Nayak (1996): C4H4
+Heays et al. (2017): H2

+I added HCCCN and C4H4 photolysis a long while ago, but didn't note it.
+For C4H4, I followed [Lavvas et al. (2008)](https://doi.org/10.1016/j.pss.2007.05.026), using cross sections from Fahr and Nayak (1996), and yields from Gladstone et al. (1996).
+For HCCCN, I just took values from Phidrates.

+The previous edit (1/16/24) made it so that when S8 rings only absorb radiation, but do not photolyze.
+The idea is that the rings would be split, but then quickly reform.